Large phonon time-of-flight fluctuations in expanding flat condensates of cold fermi gases: Introduction

-To describe our initial two-dimensional state we dimensionally reduce the spatially 3D action that has been the basis of our earlier work \cite{Lee3,Lee1,Lee2,Lee_3,Lee4}.
+To describe our quasi two-dimensional state we dimensionally reduce the spatially 3D action that has been the basis of our earlier work \cite{Lee3,Lee1,Lee2,Lee_3,Lee4} to the 2D action.
 This action, due to Gurarie~\cite{gurarie2}, describes a cold Fermi gas, tunable through a {\it narrow} Feshbach resonance, taking the form (where suffices denote spatial dimension):

-for fermion fields $\psi_{(D) \,\sigma}$ with spin label $\sigma = (\uparrow, \downarrow)$.
-The diatomic field $\varphi_{(D)}$ describes the bound-state (Feshbach) resonance with tunable binding energy $\nu$ and mass $M =2m$.
+for fermion fields $\psi_{(3) \,\sigma}$ with spin label $\sigma = (\uparrow, \downarrow)$.
+The diatomic field $\varphi_{(3)}$ describes the bound-state (Feshbach) resonance with tunable binding energy $\nu$ and mass $M =2m$.